 Stay in pre-erected dome tents fitted with camping beds and mattresses, at this bush camp with a low environmental impact on the wilderness.
 The camp features ablution facilities with hot showers, a bar and lounge area, a plunge pool and a spacious, open-sided boma with kitchen facilities.

-The next safari destination on our Namibia, Okavango & Victoria Falls Safari is Chobe National Park, home to one of the highest concentrations of game in Africa.
+The next safari destination on our Northern Botswana & Victoria Falls Safari is Chobe National Park, home to one of the highest concentrations of game in Africa.

-This morning we cross back into Botswana and head to our camp near Kasane, the closest town to Chobe Park.
+This morning we head north to our camp near Kasane, the closest town to Chobe Park.
 After lunch at the camp (served from the safari truck), we hop into 4x4 safari vehicles and set off into the famous Chobe National Park, best known for its huge population of migratory elephants.
 Chobe includes diverse habitats, from grassy plains and woodlands to swamps that support a wide diversity of animals and birds which we search out.

 Later we embark on a laid-back boat cruise in Chobe National Park enjoying excellent boat-based game viewing and bird watching along Chobe River.
 These game viewing activities provide excellent opportunities for spotting wildlife up close, including hippos, crocodiles, buffaloes, antelope species and elephants.